 Teams are selected using the Surfing New Zealand Selection Criteria.

-The location of the 2017 ISA World SUP and Paddleboard Championship is Denmark with the event being held 1-10 September.
+The location of the 2022 ISA World SUP and Paddleboard Championship is Puerto Rico with the event held 28 Oct – 6th November.

 Past New Zealand Results

-New Zealand has been represented at ISA World SUP and Paddleboard Championship since it’s inception.
+New Zealand has been represented at ISA World SUP and Paddleboard Championship since it’s inception in 2012.
 The most recent results of the New Zealand Team are as follows:

 Further information on this event can be viewed by visiting the ISA website.